disaster-robotics-proalertas/pucrs_campus_gazebo/src/pyson/readme.rst

 Code explained
 --------------

 The main.py file is composed by an example scenario.
 To understant how to run it, check docs/source/pyson

 Instantiating an agent
 -----------------------

-To instantiate a new agent, inform the literal it will respond, the actions and its name, as in:
+To instantiate a new agent, inform the literal it will respond to, the actions and its name, as in:

 	with open(os.path.join(os.path.dirname(__file__), "delivery_agent.asl")) as source:
     deliveryAgent1 = env.build_agent(source, actions, name="deliveryAgent1")